paigeadelethompson/void-uconsole/README.md

 - Eject the SDCard
 - Insert the SDCard into the device and boot it (ansible will run at boot.)
 - default username is `pi` no password is set, pi has `sudo`.
+## Resize disk without Ansible
+- This image is sized to fit on any SD that is at least 4GB or larger.
+Therefore the root partitition is small and should be resized to use the extent of the provided SD card:
+- `parted show`
+-`parted rm 3`
+-`parted mkpart primary btrfs 57M -1`
+- `partprobe`
+- `btrfs fi resize max /`
+- reboot

 # Linux kernel source
 The source tree is added as a sub-tree to speed up the build process ~(from https://github.com/raspberrypi/linux.git); and locked to 3a33f11c48572b9dd0fecac164b3990fc9234da8~ but it can be